delvinso/delvinso.github.io/content/project/jobs-etl/index.md

   - ETL
 ---

+A dashboard served by a pipeline orchestrated using Dagster to extract job postings from various job boards, deduplicated, loaded into a PostGreSQL database and transformed using dbt and OpenAI, every night.

 ![test](tech-career-insights.gif)

-A pipeline orchestrated using Dagster to extract job postings from various job boards, deduplicated, loaded into a PostGreSQL database and transformed using dbt and OpenAI, every night.

 <!--more-->